 - WellMind app – WellMind is a free NHS mental health and wellbeing app designed to help you with stress, anxiety and depression.
 The app includes advice, tips and tools to improve your mental health and boost your wellbeing.

 - In Hand app – In Hand is a free app that acts as a digital friend to help you in times of stress or low mood.
 Taking you through different activities depending on how you're feeling, In Hand aims to focus you on where you're at and bring back the balance.

 - Stay Alive app – This free app is a pocket suicide prevention resource for the UK, packed full of useful information and tools to help you stay safe in crisis.
 You can use it if you are having thoughts of suicide or if you are concerned about someone else who may be considering suicide

 Accessing self-help guides

 Students can access an online suite of Sussex branded self-help guides, which are produced by the NHS and address a range of mental health and wellbeing issues.
 You can view the full set of online guides here.

-The Counselling Service is running a new Low Mood Management group via Zoom.
+The Counselling Service is running a ‘Lift your mood’ group via Zoom.
 It is a safe space for students experiencing low mood, depression or loss of motivation, routine or enjoyment to learn evidence-based Cognitive Behavioural Therapy (CBT) and Mindfulness strategies to help you get back on track.

 Online mindfulness sessions